ESIPFed/data-help-desk/docs/planning/planning_steps.md

 cycle will ensure that the help desk evolves to meet the changing needs of its users effectively.

-1. **Maintain resources**
+1. **Maintain Resources**
     - Maintain a repository of frequently asked questions and expert responses that can serve as a resource for future inquiries.

-1. **Plan a follow-up mechanism**
+1. **Plan a Follow-up Mechanism**
-    - Create system to handle post-conference questions and track long-term impact through user feedback:
-        - Establishes a clear plan for ongoing support and evaluation.
-        - Encourages continuous improvement of data help desk services.
+    - Create a system to handle post-conference questions and track long-term impact through user feedback.
+This establishes a clear plan for ongoing support and evaluation and encourages continuous improvement of data help desk services.

     > **Example follow-up mechanism**
     >